bcalvert/StopDiLepCode/RootFiles/PlotReadMe.txt

 Description: All emu events, inclusive other than being/requiring, diLepton system invariant mass inside of Z Mass window (76 GeV:106 GeV) , both leptons in endcap eta range

 Channel Number: 45
-Description: All emu events, inclusive other than being/requiring, at least 2 jet(s)
+Description: All emu events, inclusive other than being/requiring, at least 2 jet(s), with NO BJets

 Channel Number: 46
-Description: All emu events, inclusive other than being/requiring, at least 2 jet(s), at least 40 GeV of MET
+Description: All emu events, inclusive other than being/requiring, at least 2 jet(s), at least 40 GeV of MET, with NO BJets

 Channel Number: 47
-Description: All emu events, inclusive other than being/requiring, diLepton system invariant mass inside of Z Mass window (76 GeV:106 GeV) , at least 2 jet(s)
+Description: All emu events, inclusive other than being/requiring, diLepton system invariant mass inside of Z Mass window (76 GeV:106 GeV) , at least 2 jet(s), with NO BJets

 Channel Number: 48
-Description: All emu events, inclusive other than being/requiring, diLepton system invariant mass inside of Z Mass window (76 GeV:106 GeV) , at least 2 jet(s), at least 40 GeV of MET
+Description: All emu events, inclusive other than being/requiring, diLepton system invariant mass inside of Z Mass window (76 GeV:106 GeV) , at least 2 jet(s), at least 40 GeV of MET, with NO BJets

 Channel Number: 49
-Description: All emu events, inclusive other than being/requiring, diLepton system invariant mass outside of Z Mass window (76 GeV:106 GeV), at least 2 jet(s)
+Description: All emu events, inclusive other than being/requiring, diLepton system invariant mass outside of Z Mass window (76 GeV:106 GeV), at least 2 jet(s), with NO BJets

 Channel Number: 50
-Description: All emu events, inclusive other than being/requiring, diLepton system invariant mass outside of Z Mass window (76 GeV:106 GeV), at least 2 jet(s), at least 40 GeV of MET
+Description: All emu events, inclusive other than being/requiring, diLepton system invariant mass outside of Z Mass window (76 GeV:106 GeV), at least 2 jet(s), at least 40 GeV of MET, with NO BJets

 Channel Number: 51
 Description: All three flavors of lepton events, inclusive other than being/requiring , at least 2 jet(s)